pmitros/tsvx/README.md

-# tsvx: Enhanced TSV Format
+# tsvx: Strictly typed TSV format with metadata

 TSV is a nice format.
 It's human-readable, very fast to parse, and concise.
 It's possible to process as a streaming format.